RaspAP/raspap-docs/docs/net-devices.md

 All devices require a driver in order to be available for use with RaspAP.

 ## Listing detected devices
 The **Networking > Network Devices** tab displays a list of available devices with their attributes and assumed adapter type.
-The adapter type as well as the device name can be changed.
+The adapter type as well as the device name may be changed.
-Incorrect device types might appear for some devices, which advertize themselves to the system as an ethernet (e.g. `eth0`) or usb (e.g. `usb0`) device.
+Incorrect device types might appear for some devices, which advertise themselves to the system as an ethernet (e.g. `eth0`) or usb (e.g. `usb0`) device.
 This often happens for USB connected phones and external routers.

 ![Networking: Network devices](https://user-images.githubusercontent.com/229399/116096642-bf0e4780-a6a9-11eb-9794-6935b0858b9b.png)